 The MEPS is designed to produce estimates at the national and regional level over time for the civilian, noninstitutionalized population of the United States and some subpopulations of interest.
-The data in this public use file pertain to calendar year 2005.
-The data were collected in Rounds 1, 2, and 3 for MEPS Panel 10 and Rounds 3, 4, and 5 for MEPS Panel 9.
+The data in this public use file pertain to calendar year 2006.
+The data were collected in Rounds 1, 2, and 3 for MEPS Panel 11 and Rounds 3, 4, and 5 for MEPS Panel 10.
 (Note that Round 3 for a MEPS panel is designed to overlap two calendar years, see illustration below.)

-Variables convey the same information for this full-year file that has been provided for the full-year files associated with years 1996 - 2004 of MEPS.
+Variables convey the same information for this full-year file that has been provided for the full-year files associated with years 1996-2005 of MEPS.

-The only utilization data that appear on the file are those associated with health care events occurring in calendar year 2005.
-All such utilization data for 2005 reported by MEPS respondents regardless of round and panel have been included in this database.
+The only utilization data that appear on this file are those associated with health care events occurring in calendar year 2006.
+All such utilization data for 2006 reported by MEPS respondents regardless of round and panel have been included in this database.

-3.1.1 References
+3.1.1 References on MEPS Sample Design

-There have been some published reports on the MEPS sample design.
-For detailed information on the MEPS sample design for Panel 1, see Cohen, S. Sample Design of the 1996 Medical Expenditure Panel Survey Household Component.
+Reports have been published on the MEPS sample design.
+For detailed information on the MEPS sample design for Panel 1, see:

+• Cohen, S. Sample Design of the 1996 Medical Expenditure Panel Survey Household Component.
 Rockville (MD): Agency for Health Care Policy and Research; 1997.
 MEPS Methodology Report, No. 2.
 AHCPR Pub.
 No. 97-0027.

-For detailed information on the MEPS sample design for Panel 2, see Cohen, S., Sample Design of the 1997 Medical Expenditure Panel Survey Household Component.
+For detailed information on the MEPS sample design for Panel 2, see:

+• Cohen, S., Sample Design of the 1997 Medical Expenditure Panel Survey Household Component.
 Rockville (MD): Agency for Healthcare Research and Quality; 2000.
 MEPS Methodology Report, No. 11.
 AHRQ Pub No. 01-0001.